homebase-id/odin-js/README.md

 ## Security Disclosures

-If you discover any security issues, please send an email to [security@homebase.id](mailto:security@homebase.id).
+If you discover any security issues, please send an email to [info@homebase.id](mailto:info@homebase.id).
 The email is automatically CCed to the entire team and we'll respond promptly.

 ## License (Apps: AGPL3 & Libraries: MIT)